scala/scala-lang/_posts/2019-12-18-road-to-scala-3.md

 ### How can I contribute?

 Perhaps you've been waiting for the design of Scala 3 to settle down before diving in.
 That settling-down is now largely complete, so now is an excellent time to get involved.
-If you're a Dotty first-timer, read the [getting started page](https://dotty.epfl.ch/docs/usage/getting-started.html).
+If you're a Dotty first-timer, read the getting started page on the Dotty site.

 There are two basic ways you can help Scala 3 happen: